-A contract manager is a self-employed person who derives his or her income from commission payments for the sale of motor fuel and from the business he or she runs at the service station.
+A contract manager is a self-employed person who derives his or her income from commission payments* for the sale of motor fuel and from the business he or she runs at the service station.
 Payments of commission are made on a daily basis.
-The other business operated by the contract manager at the station will include the forecourt shop, a ‘food to go’ offer when present.
+The other business operated by the contract manager at the station will include the forecourt shop and a ‘food to go’ offer when present.

 What are the Principal Responsibilities of the Contract Manager?

 - To operate the service station legally and in accordance with the terms of the MFG Service Station Contract.